 Visiting Crumlin Children’s Hospital by Car

 If you are driving, beware that the car park is tiny!
 There is often a queue of cars waiting to get in.
 My husband drops us off & wait to park the car.
 If you don’t have a second adult, then be sure to leave plenty of time to look for parking.
 You can sometimes luck out & get parking on the street.
 It will cost a minimum of 3.20euros to park in the car park.

 The journey across the country via car is long & frustrating for little ones.
 Leave enough time to stop at least twice for the toilet & eating.
 I pack a big bag of toys & snacks for the car.
 Even with that, our daughter gets so fed up of being tied into her seat.
 There is only so much you can do, except pray they will take a nap!
 I leave the toy bag in the car & have a few small separate toys to bring into the hospital (preferably ones she hasn’t seen yet that day).

 Visiting Crumlin Children’s Hospital by Train

 I prefer going by train because our daughter can move around.
-There are seats with tables so she can color & play with her toys.
-Also, there is a toilet & canteen right there without having to stop traveling.
+There are seats with tables so she can colour & play with her toys.
+Also, there is a toilet & canteen right there without having to stop travelling.
 The downside to the train is that I don’t like bringing a big bag of toys because I have to carry whatever I bring around Dublin.
 So, I bring our daughter’s handbag which contains lots of small toys.
-And, I bring the leap pad for back up.
+And, I bring the leap pad for backup.
 Plus, snacks – of course!